 In addition to these skill development sessions, athletes will be involved in a number of core educational sessions to help them develop and grow to become a ‘student of their own event and sport’.
 These sessions include topics such as nutrition, sports psychology, body maintenance and time-management to name a few.
 All sessions are delivered by professional presenters in their respective fields and are focused on helping athletes develop into an all-round athlete on and off the field of play.
 This high-performance development program provides physical and mental skills which will benefit the athlete outside of normal individual, club and association trainings.

-It is understood and accepted that once an athlete is accepted into the program that they will attend all compulsory training and educational sessions as set down by the coordinator that are scheduled.
+It is understood and accepted that once an athlete commences the program, to gain full benefit, they should attend all training and educational sessions as set down by the coordinator.
 If, for some reason, the athlete is unable to attend due to sickness/other commitments, it is expected that the coordinator / GCAS is advised.

 On completion of the program, all athletes will be recognised at the ‘End of year graduation’ ceremony conducted at the RACV.